 - Tape measure for checking room sizes, clearance, etc.

-- Camera to assist you in remembering details about the home
+- Camera to help you remember details about the home

-Be prepared to "snoop around" a little.
-After all, you want to know as much as possible about the home you buy.
+Your real estate agent will likely provide detailed information about each home you see.
+That said, don’t be afraid to snoop around a little.
+You will want to find out as much as possible.
 Sellers understand that because their home is on the market, it will be looked over pretty thoroughly.

-If you need to go back to a home for another look, your agent will be happy to schedule an appointment.
-Also, be sure to ask any questions you have about the home, even if you feel you're being nosy.
-You have a right to know.
+If you want to go back to a home for another look, your agent will be happy to schedule an appointment.

 8 questions to ask when looking at a home